Welcome to our Madinat Jumeirah Dubai Review!

 There are some really fun activities at the kids’ club – we really enjoyed trying out the video games room, where games are projected onto the floor, and children can play by jumping on the images they see.
 There’s also a really fun wall-mounted game that involves frantically pushing buttons and racing against other players in the room.
 LOTS of fun!

-Every Wednesday morning, children can also join the resort’s staff to feed the turtles.
+Every Wednesday morning at the Madinat Jumeirah, children can also join the resort’s staff to feed the turtles.
 Madinat Jumeirah has its own turtle sanctuary which rescues thousands of injured turtles each year, and nurses them back to health before releasing them into the wild.
 Flea loved learning more about the project, and getting the chance to feed the turtles herself.
 It doesn’t cost anything to join in, which is lovely.

 It’s all served on the gorgeous patio of the Al Samar lounge, with views over the water to the beach beyond, and makes for a lovely place to lounge for a few hours and enjoy the sunshine.
 For us it was the perfect way to round off a gorgeous stay where we were completely indulged and pampered at every step.